mrc-ide/packit-deploy/README.md

 ```

 If you have anything else running on port 80 or 443, nothing will work as expected; either stop that service or change the proxy port in the configuration that you are using.

+Delete the file `.packit_identity` once you're done.
+This is manual because it should not be easy in deployments!

 ## Custom branding configuration